The Perfec-TonePore Less Set

-According to research Sun Protection Factor commonly known as SPF is a measure of how well a sunscreen will protect skin from UVB rays, the kind of radiation that causes sunburn, damages skin, and can contribute to skin cancer.
+According to research, Sun Protection Factor commonly known as SPF is a measure of how long a sunscreen can protect skin from UVB rays, the kind of radiation that causes sunburn, damages skin, and can contribute to skin cancer.

 These are some factors you should consider when utilizing SPF:

-SPF measures sunscreen protection from UVB rays, the kind that cause sunburn and contribute to skin cancer.
 SPF does not measure how well a sunscreen will protect from UVA rays, which are also damaging and dangerous.
 Dermatologists recommend using sunscreen daily and to reapply it throughout the day to maintain the level of protection.

-Sunscreen is general protection against the sun and usually found in some products like our Resurfacing Crème and Refining Crème.
+Sunscreen acts as general protection against the sun and usually found in some products like our Resurfacing Crème and Refining Crème.
 This is not the same as SPF because sunscreen is made for general protection – walking from door to car and not for outdoor activities.